 If it hadn’t been for the coronavirus outbreak, we would be gearing up for Badminton Horse Trials, which was due to take place this week (6—10 May).
 So instead we will take a few trips down memory lane and delve into elements that make up the event.
 Here we trace the origins of the trophy given to the youngest British horse in the top echelons of the leader board

-The Frank Weldon Memorial Challenge Trophy at the Mitsubishi Motors Badminton Horse Trials (7-10 May this year) is given to the rider of “the youngest British-owned and -ridden horse placed in the top 12”.
+The Frank Weldon Memorial Challenge Trophy at the Mitsubishi Motors Badminton Horse Trials is given to the rider of “the youngest British-owned and -ridden horse placed in the top 12”.

 This prize was given by the family of Colonel Frank Weldon — a former Badminton winner, director and course-designer — after his death in September 1993.

 His son George says: “Father was interested in bringing on young horses, so we thought this trophy was appropriate.
 It would have been sad not to have a memorial to him as he was responsible for making the event what it is today.”

 Frank Weldon became “a legend in his own lifetime” in eventing, in the words of Debby Sly, who wrote the excellent tome Badminton Horse Trials: The Triumphs and the Tears to celebrate the event’s 50th anniversary.

 Frank was first associated with Badminton as a competitor.
 He ended up in Tetbury hospital with concussion and cracked ribs after a crashing fall on his first attempt with Liza Mandy in 1952.

 But Frank returned, finishing second in 1953 and 1954 and winning in 1955 (when the event was the European Championships and held at Windsor at the invitation of The Queen) and 1956.